TritonDataCenter/triton-origin-image/README.md

 Triton-origin images are named and versioned as follows:

     name = "triton-origin-$pkgsrcArch-$originVer"
-    version = <version string from ./package.json>
+    version = "<version string from ./package.json>"

-where `$pkgsrcArch` is one of "multiarch" (the typical arch per discussion in RFD 46), "i386", or "x86\_64"; and "$originVer" is the version of the origin image on which the triton-origin image is based.
+where `$pkgsrcArch` is one of "multiarch" (the typical arch, per discussion in RFD 46), "i386", or "x86\_64"; and "$originVer" is the version of the origin image on which the triton-origin image is based.

 For example, a triton-origin image based on "minimal-multiarch-lts@15.4.1" will be "triton-origin-multiarch-15.4.1@1.2.3" (assuming "1.2.3" is the package.json version).
-See the "Naming and versioning" section in RFD for some justification.
+See the "Naming and versioning" section in RFD 46 for some justification.

 ### Building triton-origin images

-*First*, To build all the images and export them to Manta (at "/$tritonAccount/public/builds/triton-origin-image/$branch-$timestamp/"):
+*First*, to build all the images and export them to Manta (at "/$tritonAccount/public/builds/triton-origin-image/$branch-$timestamp/"):

     make clean all